oat-sa/taohub-articles/forge/documentation-for-core-components/controllers.md

 > `http://www.tao.lu/tao/Users/add?name=john`

-If you split the URL, each part is used as a piece of information for the mapping:\
+If you split the URL, each part is used as a piece of information for the mapping:<br/>

 |*.Token|*.Information|\
 |`www.tao.lu`| the TAO domain name|\
 |tao| the extension name (the meta-extension TAO)|\